daan1392/reactor-simulation-workshop/README.md

     ```
     <details>
     <summary><b>Don't have Git installed?</b></summary>
-    You can download the repository as a ZIP file and unzip it instead.
+    You can download the repository as a ZIP file and unzip it instead, however you will then have to navigate to this folder in command line using cd (change directory) and then executing "docker build -t reactor-workshop ." in this folder.
     </details>
 > [!NOTE]
 > Building the environment may take considerable time because the full ENDF/B-VIII.0 nuclear data library is downloaded at six different temperatures.
 This library is approximately 17 GB in size, so ensure your machine has sufficient storage space available before proceeding.